KevinBian107/mllm_embodied_simulation/README.md

 6. CLIP ViT -bigG-14
 7. ImageBind

-# Structure of thsi study
+# Structure of this study
 The code is mainly separated into three sections & each one has its own data format and data frame format:

 ## Data Collections